cover-me/cover-me.github.io/_posts/2020-01-11-A-prototype-for-data-taking-programs.md

 e.scan(['g1','g2'],['dac1','dac2'],[0,0],[3,4],10,  ['g3'],['dac3'],[0],[3],10,  ['g5'],['dac5'],[0],[3],10)
 ```

-The program should also show realtime data and save data.
-It makes me have a headache to choose a format for the data.
-I am interested in .npy files + metafiles + the file system provided by the operating system.
+The program should also show realtime figures, save data and some sort of log.
+It makes me feel a headache to choose a format for the data.
+I am interested in .npy files + metafiles + the file system provided by operating system.
 I don't feel excited about HDF5 especially after reading [this post](https://cyrille.rossant.net/moving-away-hdf5/).
-However, I am still using ASCII characters for storing data now.
+By the way, I am still using ASCII characters for storing data.
 Why bother it, even the most exciting curves, showing quantization of some combinations of physical constants, have only several hundred points.

->3 Save data and real-time visualization.
+>3 Save data, take notes and real-time visualization.

 LabVIEW has some advantages when it comes to realtime visualization.
 It is a graphical programming language natively supporting parallel processing.
 However, the program [instrDAQ](https://github.com/cover-me/instrDAQ) was first designed for 1D scans, there are only 1D real-time curves.
 For python, you have to write the GUI yourself!
 Luckily, cool guys on GitHub shared [qtplot](https://github.com/Rubenknex/qtplot) and [qtlab](https://github.com/heeres/qtlab).
 After some modification (see my [fork of qtplot](https://github.com/cover-me/qtplot) and [scan script](https://github.com/cover-me/repository/tree/master/qt/qtlab%20scan%20scripts) ) data can be taken from qtlab while visualized with qtplot in realtime.
 Here are [demos](https://cover-me.github.io/2019/03/31/qtplot-demo.html).
 The math filters in qtplot are also very useful for 2D data analysis.
+The combination also makes note-taking easy.
+The scan script sends every scan commands to a Word file automatically while qtplot sends every figure to Word by clicking a button.
+The Word looks better for notes with the web layout and the navigation pane.
+For instrDAQ (I once called it Paramecium and drew the icon), it doesn't take notes in a document, but save screenshots of the front panel for every scan.

-At last, the prototype!
+The prototype

 ```
-data file
+data file, notes
     ↑    ↘(1)
 -----------------------------
 | scan   →(2) visualization |